-You may find out if a particular drug is on the PDL by:
+You may find out if a particular drug is on the Preferred Drug List by:

-- 1. Visiting the plan's website (www.NHhealthyfamilies.com).
-The Drug List on the website is always the most current. - 2.
-Calling and asking Member Services to find out if a particular drug is on the plan's Preferred Drug List or to ask for a copy of the list.
+- Visiting the plan's website (www.NHhealthyfamilies.com).
+The Preferred Drug List on the website is always the most current. - Calling and asking Member Services to find out if the drug is on the plan's NH Healthy Families Preferred Drug List.
 (Phone numbers for Member Services are printed on the back cover of this handbook.) - Calling and asking Member Services for a copy of the Preferred Drug List.
 (Phone numbers for Member Services are printed on the back cover of this handbook.)